-Using our stylized portfolio management data set we would first create and allocate portfolios using a collection of strategies and then evaluate their performance using a forward looking data set.
-A forward looking data is a portion of the historical data set that is not used as part of model training.
+Using our stylized portfolio management data set we first create and allocate portfolios using a collection of strategies.
+Then, evaluate their performance using a forward looking data set.
+A forward looking dataset is a portion of the historical dataset that we do not use when training the model.
 So for instance if we allocate positions to a portfolio on 1st December 2008 and then review performance on 15 November 2012 the training data set includes prices and metrics from the dates 1st December 2008 to 15 November 2012.
 The forward looking data set would include price and metrics beyond 15 November 2012.

-In this instance we set up the problem so that allocation would occur using prices and metrics from the 1 December 2008 to 15 November 2012 data.
+In this instance we set up the problem so that allocation occurs using prices and metrics from the 1 December 2008 to 15 November 2012 dataset.
 Performance evaluation would occur using prices from 15 November 2013, 2014 and 2015.
 Prices that the model was not aware of so we could see how our original allocation strategy performed over a period of time.
 Our so called forward looking data set.

 For our allocation strategies we created the following pool

 - Max Beta.
 Subject to all portfolio constraints maximize portfolio Beta – Strategy A

 - Min Beta.
 Subject to all portfolio constraints minimize portfolio Beta – Strategy B

 - Max Alpha.
 Subject to all portfolio constraints maximize Alpha – Strategy C

 - Min Alpha.
 Subject to all portfolio constraints minimize Alpha – Strategy D